GenR8ive/VizuLLM/CONTRIBUTING.md

 ## 📄 License

-By contributing to VisuLLM, you agree that your contributions will be licensed under the same license as the project.
+By contributing to VizuLLM, you agree that your contributions will be licensed under the same license as the project.

 ---

-Thank you for contributing to VisuLLM! 🎉
+Thank you for contributing to VizuLLM! 🎉